-Guide to Virtual Meetings using Zoom updated 18Nov2020
+Guide to Virtual Meetings using Zoom updated 21Feb2021

-The Hawker Association has been too quiet since March so the committee is taking up an offer to hold a virtual meeting through Zoom, hosted by Association member David Priddy.
-We are very grateful for his offer to run this exercise for the HA.
+The Hawker Association has been too quiet since March 2020 so the committee is taking up an offer to hold virtual meetings through Zoom, hosted by Association member David Priddy.
+We are very grateful for his offer.

-Consider this to be a trial that might pave the way for the future.
-Whilst a vaccine may be available shortly there is no guarantee that any degree of normality will return any time soon.
+Whilst vaccines are available there is no guarantee that any degree of normality will return any time soon.

 The committee is very aware that only a small percentage of the membership has access to the usual venue in Kingston, so we believe that looking at the facilities available by ‘Zoom’ could well benefit the Association.
 Perhaps in the future any meetings held in Kingston, in the old fashion way, could be repeated in the virtual world.

 Chris Roberts, Chairman